SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 ``# Minimum comoving distance, Maximum comoving distance``, ``# Minimum redshift, Maximum redshift``, or
 ``# Maximum expansion factor, Minimum expansion factor``.
 Comoving distances are in internal units.
+The shells must be in ascending order of radius and must not overlap.

 * Number of pending HEALPix map updates before the buffers are flushed: ``max_updates_buffered``